oxiadenine/kotlin-js-wrappers/kotlin-antd/README.md

 ## Introduction

 This project is a library wrapping [Ant Design](https://ant.design/docs/react/introduce) to be used in an application built with [Kotlin/JS](https://kotlinlang.org/docs/reference/js-overview.html).

 ### Installation

-To start using `kotlin-antd` make sure you have the Bintray repository and the following dependencies added to the Gradle build file:
+To start using `kotlin-antd` make sure you have the Bintray repository, and the following dependencies added to the Gradle build file:

 ```kotlin